-- 4. Remove door by undoing the two lower fixing screws and lifting door off the two upper hinge brackets. - Disconnect the electrical connections as follows:-White from terminal C(3).
-White from NC(2) Refer to FIGS. 26 & 27. - 6.
-Pull off the outer thermostat knob. - 7.
-Remove inner thermostat post by undoing the two securing screws. - 8.
-Remove the nut securing the thermostat to the control box. - Remove the clip securing the thermostat bulb to the flow pipe. - 10.
-Remove the split grommet in the base of the boiler.
-Feed the capillary and bulb through the holes.
+- 4. Remove door by undoing the two lower fixing screws and lifting door off the two upper hinge brackets. - Disconnect the fan supply leads from the connector

+- adjacent to the fan. - Remove the screws securing the fan mounting plate, leaving in place the three screws circled red, and remove the plate complete with fan. - Disconnect the electrical connections as follows:- White from terminal C(3).
+White from NC(2) Refer to FIGS. 27, 28. - 8.
+Pull off the outer thermostat knob. - Remove inner thermostat post by undoing the two securing screws - 10.
+Remove the nut securing the thermostat to the control box. - If the boiler is fitted with a left hand flue, remove the flue elbow as described in Section 1 Preparing the Boiler operations F, G, page 22. - 12.
+Remove the clip securing the thermostat bulb to the flow pipe. - Remove the split grommet in the base of the boiler and the split grommet in the fan chamber.
+Feed the capillary and bulb through the holes. - 14.
 Replacement is the reverse of removal.
 The bulb of the new thermostat should be coated with heat conducting paste.
-Ensure the rubber grommets in the base of the boiler make a good seal around the capillary.
+Ensure the rubber grommets in the base of the boiler and the fan chamber make a good seal around the capillary. - 15.
 Ensure that the capillary is secure in the clips provided.

 Follow the full commissioning procedure as detailed in the COMMISSIONING section of these instructions.
 Page 18.